 The capability bit is the hardest to overcome.
 You can only optimise costs if people have the right training.
-This applies to application architecture and engineering, too – if people don’t have sufficient understanding of how Azure, AWS or GCP works, they can’t maximise the benefits or manage the costs.
+This applies to application architecture and engineering, too – if people don’t have sufficient understanding of how Azure, AWS or Google Cloud works, they can’t maximise the benefits or manage the costs.

 The second hardest challenge is culture.
 We need to rewire the brains of IT, developers/engineers and finance teams.
 Cloud spend is complex, with shared responsibilities all over the place.
 People need to get off their high horse, move out of their comfort zone and work together to achieve the best possible outcome.

 The third common challenge relates to organisational approach.
 For instance, companies try using a "scale-up" approach to fix performance issues, just like they did on-premises.
 And that leads to big (and unnecessary) increases in cloud costs.

 Q: Are there specific workload types where this "scale-up" organisational approach is common?

 A great example of this is databases hosted in the cloud, where people often throw money at them in an effort to fix performance issues rather than looking at what can be done to optimise operations.

 Databases are often treated like "traditional servers" – where people essentially bolt on more CPU and RAM to solve a problem.
 However, looking into performance improvements and optimisation of the DB itself is far more efficient than "patching up the issue with money" (scaling up infra resources).
 This is true for managed databases / PaaS as well.
 All this means that it takes cloud skills AND database skills to achieve the aim of cost-efficient cloud usage.